Aerial view of lakefront homes and lakes in Windermere Florida

 Generic listing copy is a crime in Windermere.
 Not legally, unfortunately, but spiritually.

 Selling a home in Windermere requires marketing that matches the quality of the property and the sophistication of the buyer pool.
-Windermere buyers are not impulse shoppers.
-They are comparing communities, evaluating lake access, reviewing HOA documents, checking school zones, and making decisions based on lifestyle, not just square footage.
+Windermere buyers aren't impulse shoppers.
+They're comparing communities, evaluating lake access, reviewing HOA documents, checking school zones, and making decisions based on lifestyle, not just square footage.

 Professional photography is mandatory, not optional.
 Drone photography for lakefront and waterfront properties is expected.
 Video walkthroughs are increasingly standard for luxury listings.
 And the listing copy needs to tell the story of the property, not just list the features.

 Pricing strategy matters more in Windermere than in most markets because the inventory is varied and comps can be difficult.
-A lakefront estate does not comp against a townhome three miles away.
-A home in Isleworth does not comp against a home in a newer subdivision.
+A lakefront estate doesn't comp against a townhome three miles away.
+A home in Isleworth doesn't comp against a home in a newer subdivision.
 Understanding the micro-markets within Windermere is critical for accurate pricing.

-The goal is not to list your home.
+The goal isn't to list your home.
 The goal is to position it so the right buyer understands its value and is willing to pay for it.

 Is Windermere a Good Place to Live